Jump Ahead To:

-You’ve seen our Guide to Getting Ready, and now you’ve made your way here because you want to ensure you have everything you need to keep your belongings safe.
+You’ve seen our Guide to Getting Ready, and now you’ve made your way here because you want to ensure you have all the supplies you need to keep your belongings safe.

-These five items can make all the difference in the world.
+These five supplies can make all the difference in the world.

 Boxes go hand in hand with moving, and you’ll always need more than you think.
 To play it safe, plan on using 10 to 20 boxes per room, depending on the size and the number of items in your home.